OpenMined/syft-extras/packages/syft-http-bridge/nats readme.md

 `nats_client.py`
-- `SyftNatsClient`, wraps `nats-io` with the request/response patterns for apps
+- `SyftNatsClient`, wraps `nats-py` with the request/response patterns for syft apps
   - `nats-py` is fully async, so all our client/server code is async as well
   - can use `anyio` if we want a synchronous server/client, see `fastapi` `TestClient` implementation they do the same trick
+  - Will work out of the box for syft-rpc as well, or any other request/response pattern
 - `create_nats_httpx_client`, implements clientside logic for HTTP request/response over NATS

 `async_bridge.py`
 - `AsyncHttpProxy`, async version of `bridge.py`. not NATS specific, this will eventually replace `bridge.py`
-- `SyftNatsBridge`, implements serverside logic for HTTP request/response over NATS
+- `SyftNatsBridge`, implements serverside logic for HTTP request/response over NATS.
+HTTPX-based, so we can mock with starlette testclients instead of HTTP

 `fraggle.syft_utils`
-- Adds NATS support to the existing `FastAPI` app. `FastAPI` listens to messages from NATS and sends them to the app
+- Adds NATS communication to any existing FastAPI app.
+FastAPI listens to messages from NATS and sends them to the app as if they were normal HTTP.

 `fraggle.clients.base_client`